Pregnancy Anxiety: How To Cope With Anxiety During Pregnancy

-One thing I was thinking about, recently, when re-reading my post on what no-one tells you about pregnancy is that no-one ever really talks about fear and anxiety in pregnancy, or more specifically how to cope with pregnancy fears and anxieties, do they?
+One thing I was thinking about, recently, when re-reading my post on what no-one tells you about pregnancy is that no-one ever really talks about pregnancy anxiety and fear in pregnancy, do they?

 In the first trimester (and indeed, your first pregnancy) you don’t really know what’s happening, or going to happen; even if you read a LOT of pregnancy books it’s still all unchartered territory.